fog/fog/lib/fog/rackspace/docs/storage.md

 	</tr>
 	 <tr>
 		<td>:rackspace_storage_url</td>
-		<td>The endpoint for the Cloud Files™ service.
+		<td>The endpoint for the Cloud Files service.
 By default, Fog::Storage will pick the appropriate endpoint for region.
 This option will typically only be used for Rackspace Private Cloud Access.</td>
 	</tr>
 	<tr>
 		<td>:rackspace_cdn_url</td>